-Testing is recommended for close blood relatives of people with antithrombin deficiency, including brothers and sisters and sons and daughters, as there is a 50:50 chance that they will inherit the condition.
+Testing is often recommended for close blood relatives of people with antithrombin deficiency, including brothers and sisters and sons and daughters, as there is a 50:50 chance that they will inherit the condition.

 Because people with genetic thrombophilias do not tend to have problems until they are adults, children are not usually tested until they are old enough to understand why the blood sample is being taken.
 This is usually after age 13.
+However genetic testing from a buccal smear (a cotton wool bud stroked in the mouth) can be used to get DNA from the inside of the mouth for genetic testing.